Mary Sleeth, the first librarian, served from 1910-1935.

 In 1988-89, our library underwent a complete renovation.
 New lights, air conditioning, flooring, and walls were installed and improved.
 Lower level rooms for meetings, technical services, and genealogy were created.
 Workmen excavated areas under the Library and made areas for the storage of periodicals and craft and cleaning supplies.

-Today, the Rushville Public Library holds more than 35,000 books, over 1500 videos and DVDs, 1000 spoken-word cassettes and CDs, as well as collections of puppets and statues.
+Today, the Rushville Public Library holds more than 35,000 books, over 1500 videos and DVDs, 1000 spoken-word and music CDs, as well as collections of puppets and statues.
 Extensive genealogy and local and state history resources can be found in our Indiana Room.
 A special Wendell Willkie collection is also housed in our Indiana Room.
 Willkie, whose wife Edith Wilk was once a Rushville librarian, headquartered his 1940 presidential campaign in the famous Durbin Hotel here in Rushville!

 Services at our Library include homebound delivery, color copier, laminator, meeting room, FAX, computers and access to the Internet, and interlibrary loan.